Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 If wiring a balanced microphone, + to tip, - and shield to sleeve.

-1. When running under Vista 32 bit the program crashes when I attempt to open the Sound Card Level dialog to adjust my sound card settings.
+1. When running under Vista or Windows 7 the program crashes when I attempt to open the Sound Card Level dialog to adjust my sound card settings.

 Check to see if the software is set to run in a compatibility mode.
 Go to Windows help and type in "make older program work" and select item #1.
 Make sure the shortcut is set not to run in any compatibility mode for an earlier version of windows.

-Also ensure that any sound card drivers installed are 100% Vista compatible.
+Also ensure that any sound card drivers installed are 100% Vista or Windows 7 compatible.

-1. When running under Vista 32 bit with a Delta 44 or Delta 66 sound card, sometimes the audio is very scratchy.
+1. When running under Vista with a Delta 44 or Delta 66 sound card, sometimes the audio is very scratchy.

 We are aware of the problem and not sure if its our software, or Vista or the driver from M-Audio.
 Usually if you go to the Select Sound Card dialog and click "Okay" to reinitialize the sound card, the audio will be clean.

-This does not appear to be an issue under Windows 2000 or Windows XP.
+This does not appear to be an issue under Windows XP.

 When we have more information, it will either be fixed, or the information will be posted here.